SuperOfficeDocs/superoffice-docs/user-guide/en/settings/in-service/personal-settings/interface.md

 * **Use simplified text editor**: Checking here prevents the display of formatting options when writing a message, for instance.

-* **Single linebreaks in text editor**: If you check here, the mouse pointer is moved to the next line when you press **ENTER** in the text editor.
+* **Single linebreaks in text editor**: If checked, the mouse pointer is moved to the next line when you press **ENTER** in the text editor.
 The default setting is for a double linebreak to be inserted.

 * **Retain formatting when pasting text**: Checking here means that the original formatting of text you paste into messages is retained.

-* **Show checkboxes to the left in lists**: If you check here, checkboxes are displayed on the left of lists instead of on the right, in, for example, the **Result** section of the search screen.
+* **Show checkboxes to the left in lists**: If checked, checkboxes are displayed on the left of lists instead of on the right, in, for example, the **Result** section of the search screen.
 This does not apply to custom checkboxes.

-* **Show messages as plain text**: If you check here, the content of messages is shown as plain text.
+* **Show messages as plain text**: If checked, the content of messages is shown as plain text.
 Images and formatting are not shown.